Restoration Recovery outpatient addiction treatment logo

 Oxycodone Addiction Treatment in Tennessee

 Outpatient medication-assisted treatment for oxycodone, OxyContin, and Roxicodone dependence — for patients who started on a prescription pad in the OxyContin era and for patients whose current supply comes from somewhere far more dangerous.
-Four clinics across Southeast Tennessee and North Georgia, same-day appointments in most cases.
+Four clinics across Southeast Tennessee and North Georgia, same-day appointments available.

 What Is Oxycodone?